ionic-team/ionic-site/docs/nightly/api/service/$ionicLoading/index.md

 </h2>

 Shows a loading indicator.
 If the indicator is already shown, it will set the options given and keep the indicator shown.
+Note: While this function still returns an $ionicLoading instance for backwards compatiblity, its use has been deprecated.